 Current curriculum vitae, including complete contact information (telephone numbers, mailing address, email address);

-The category of membership (environmental medicine or environmental health specialist, occupational physician, pulmonary physician, representative of WTC responders, representative of certified-eligible WTC survivors, industrial hygienist, toxicologist, epidemiologist, or mental health professional) that the candidate is qualified to represent;
+The category of membership (environmental medicine or environmental health specialist, occupational physician, pulmonary physician, representative of WTC responders, certified-eligible WTC survivor representative, industrial hygienist, toxicologist, epidemiologist, or mental health professional) that the candidate is qualified to represent);

 A summary of the background, experience, and qualifications that demonstrates the candidate's suitability for the nominated membership category; and

-At least one letter of recommendation from a person(s) not employed by HHS.
+At least one letter of recommendation from person(s) not employed by the U.S. Department of Health and Human Services.
 (Candidates may submit letter(s) from current HHS employees if they wish, but at least one letter must be submitted by a person not employed by an HHS agency (e.g., CDC, NIH, FDA, etc.).